LucasDelfino92/morrowindsharp/wjsetup.md

 ```
 ### Cleaning up your GOG installation

+The GOG release of Morrowind shipped with files that are of no use to the average player.
+These files are not necessary and do nothing but clutter up your installation.
+Some of the files we will delete are the official plugins Bethesda released for Morrowind.
+These are to be considered low quality mods, with some having received a rework from fans to make them actually worth your while. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins)

-Delete the following from your **Morrowind\Data Files** folder:
+All said, delete the following from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install:

 - The **BookArt**, **Icons**, **Meshes**, and **Textures** folders.
 - All **.esp** files.
 There should be 8 of them, corresponding to the 8 official plugins.
 - All **.txt** files.
 There should be 8 of them, corresponding to the 8 official plugins.

-This will free about 700 MBs of space from your Morrowind installation.
-Your Data Files folder should now look like this:
+Your Data Files folder should now look like this.

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Data%20Files.png)

-> ℹ️ Most of the removed files were already stored in the larger BSA files, while the official plugins Bethesda released for Morrowind were removed because of their dubious quality and implementation. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins).

 ### Setting up your GOG installation for Wabbajack